-Section 5 outlines the ESIA Scoping stakeholder engagement process that was undertaken and the proposed way forward.
+Section 7 outlines the ESIA Scoping stakeholder engagement and interim notification processes that were undertaken and the proposed way forward for ESIA engagement.

-Section 6 outlines the feedback mechanism that was developed through the stakeholder engagement process.
+Section 8 outlines the feedback mechanism that was developed through the stakeholder engagement process.

-Section 7 presents an overview of how records of the process will be kept and monitored.
+Section 9 presents an overview of how records of the process will be kept and monitored.